-To ensure that girls develop the planning, problem solving and critical thinking skills that they will need in order to create and complete a successful Silver Award project, GSCNC strongly recommends that girls follow the steps for each of the sample sessions outlined in the Advisor Guide for their chosen Journey.
-This includes completing a take-action project, which will serve as great practice for their Silver Award!
+To ensure that girls develop the planning, problem solving and critical thinking skills that they will need in order to create and complete a successful Silver Award project, the council encourages girls to complete a Journey by earning all the awards, including completing a take-action project, which will serve as great practice for their Silver Award!

-Once you have completed your Journey, you must engage in a Take Action Project that addresses a root issue that you're interested in, has an impact outside of your immediate community, and is sustainable.
-It is suggested that you spend a minimum of 50 hours on the project.
-The 50 hour guideline does not include time spent on your Journey.
-Your troop leader can approve your Take Action project.
-You do not need council approval.
+Once you have completed your Journey, your Silver Award requires that you address a root issue that you're interested in, has an impact outside of the Girl Scout community, and is sustainable.
+It is suggested that you spend a minimum of 50 hours on the project (not including the Journey time).
+Before you begin your project, your troop leader must approve your Take Action project using this online tool: https://www.surveymonkey.com/s/JW2DP6D

 - Silver Award Girl Guide (PDF)